opennms-forge/timeseries-integration-influxdb/README.md

 # Timeseries Integration InfluxDB 1.x Plugin

 This plugin exposes an implementation of the TimeSeriesStorage interface.
-It stores the data in a InfluxDB 1.x database.
+It stores the data in an InfluxDB 1.x database.
 It can be used in OpenNMS to store and retrieve timeseries data.

 For the InfluxDB 2.0 plugin, see here: https://github.com/opennms-forge/timeseries-integration-influxdb/